CATH-summer-2017/domchop/README.md

 # Domchop-util
  This repository includes the ongoing efforts in production of useful codes to facilitate the manual curation of domain chopping.
 Check our [wiki page](https://github.com/CATH-summer-2017/domchop/wiki) if you never heard of **DomChop**.

+(UPDATE: 2017-08-04) The doped_CATH will be migrating to a separate repo called [django_CATH](https://github.com/CATH-summer-2017/django_CATH), to allow for easier management and greater portability.

 (UPDATED!!!
 2017-07-14) If you are a Domchop curator.
 Please find the [`amazing_entries`](https://github.com/CATH-summer-2017/domchop/wiki/amazing_entries) page on `wiki` tab.
 Please also document interesting structures into `pdbs/` .